Top Menu

 Makita 23-Gauge Cordless Pin Nailer |

 I used to have lots of trouble installing small trim with a regular nailer.
-The little returns of the half round trim broke apart when trying to install them with brad nails.
-I was gluing them in place and waiting for the glue to dry to continue with the sanding and painting.
-Well, not any more!
+The little returns of the half-round trim broke apart when I tried to install them with brad nails.
+I glued them in place and waited for the glue to dry before continuing with the sanding and painting.
+Well, not anymore!

 how to install door trim